Beenana02/Krill-Kam/JOURNAL.md

 ## May 30th: Battery holder in CAD + some shopping

 I modeled a little case on the end of my camera to hold the batteries and some remodeling on the holes for buttons.
 I'm still not sure what battery type i'll be using but I'm leaning towards a Li-Po with 5v converter and battery charger PCB like the Adafruit PowerBoost 1000.
-For the shopping, I think I've decided on using the Waveshare 2in capactice touch display module for my main screen and the 0.85 LCD display module for the viewhole screen.
+For the shopping, I think I've decided on using the Waveshare 2in touch display module for my main screen and the 0.85 LCD display module for the view hole screen.
 I plan on writing some test scripts just to get the camera working, but I won't be able to test the displays until I get them.

 ![Cam with battery pack](/Screenshots/CaseWBatteryPack.png)